Overlap-weighted orthogonal meta-learner for treatment effect estimation over time: Weighted orthogonal meta-learner

 \subsection{Neyman-orthogonality}

 In the following, we show that our weighted population risk from Theorem~\ref{theorem:oracle_main} is Neyman-orthogonal with respect to all its nuisance functions.
 This is \emph{different} from \textbf{IPW}, \textbf{RA}, and \textbf{IVW}, all of which suffer from severe plug-in bias, which means that estimation errors in their estimated nuisance functions propagate as first-order biases into their final estimated pseudo-outcomes \citep{Kennedy.2022}.
 Bias propagation is \emph{even more severe in the time-varying setting}, where multiple nuisance functions are learned on top of each other, and incorrectly estimated nuisance functions in earlier stages lead to even worse bias in nuisance functions at later stages (and, hence, the final target estimate).
-In contrast, our \textbf{WO}-learner is \emph{robust against estimation errors in its nuisance functions}; $\Rightarrow$ bias from nuisance function estimates only propagates as lower-order errors to the final HTE estimate.
+In contrast, our \textbf{WO}-learner is \emph{robust against estimation errors in its nuisance functions}; $\Rightarrow$ bias from nuisance function estimates only propagates as lower-order errors to the final HTE estimate. \rebuttal{Importantly, this includes estimation errors from the weights as in \Eqref{eq:estimate_weights}.}

 If we directly minimize the oracle risk $\mathcal{L}^{*}(g; \eta^{\circ})$ as in Theorem~\ref{theorem:oracle_main}, we do \textbf{not} achieve Neyman-orthogonality with respect to the nuisance functions $\eta^{\circ}$.
 Instead, we need our tailored population risk $\mathcal{L}(g; \eta^{\circ})$.